 How to start an agritourism business: requirements and obligations

-Now that we have cleared the definition, we have to answer the most important question.
-What do we have to do to start an agritourism business?
+Now that we have clarified the definition, we need to answer the most important question: What do we need to do to start an agritourism business?

-Here we are going to explain every important aspect that you will have to consider – the legal aspect that you will have to respect in order to start your agritourism.
+Here we are going to explain every important legal aspect that you will have to consider in order to start your agritourism.

 What do you need to start an agritourism

 It is necessary to conform to a specific standard in order to start a new business, and this is also extended to agritourism.
-We will now analyze in detail every single fundamental requirement.
+We will now analyze in detail the fundamental requirements.